 Prerequisites for Hiring a Professional Grant Writer:

-- Provide the 501 c 3 Determination Letter from by the IRS.
-(Not required, but this business designation is most competitive for government and foundation grants.)
+- Provide the 501 c 3 Determination Letter (most competitive to win grants.)

 - Provide DUNS Number

-- Provide Business Plan, Vision and Mission Statement
+- Provide Business Plan, with Vision and Mission Statement

-- Establish Business Brand: Phone, Email, Website, Social Media Platforms
+- Establish Business Brand: Phone, Email, Website, and Social Media Platforms

-- Provide the Project Budget (summary budget plus line item details for the Budget Narrative)
+- Provide a Project or Program Budget Estimate (plus line item details for the Budget Narrative)

-- Provide a Summary of the project to be funded (services to be provided, target population description, geographic service area, project staffing plan, etc.)
+- Provide a Summary of the project to be funded (services, target population, service area, project staffing plan, etc.)

 - Provide information on current programs, projects, and services offered to the community

-- Provide Resumes and Bios of Key Personnel (Board Members & Management)
+- Provide resumes and bios of Key Personnel (Board Members & Senior Management)

 - Provide construction site plans and bidding processes for contractors

-- Provide Information for any forms required by the Grantmaker
+- Provide Information for any forms required by the funding agency

-- Reviewing documents prepared by the Grant Consultant
+- Review documents and proposal prepared by the Grant Consultant

-- Ensure the AOR/CFO has all the necessary documentation to submit proposal or application to the Grantmaker
+- Ensure the AOR/CFO has all the necessary documentation to submit a proposal or application to the funder

 Does every business qualify for a grant?

-Many businesses and government agencies may be eligible to apply for a grant.
+Businesses and government agencies are eligible to apply for a grant.
 Consideration should be given not just to eligibility, but also whether or not the business or agency is competitive.

-- Nonprofit Organizations with Exempt and Charitable status from IRS are more competitive for Foundation grants, Corporate grants, and Government grants.
+- Nonprofit Organizations with a Non-exempt and Charitable status from the IRS are more competitive to win government, foundation, and corporate grants.

-- For-profit Businesses (corporation, partnership, sole proprietor, limited liability company) are more competitive for contracts but may qualify for grants as well.
+- For-profit Businesses (corporation, partnership, sole proprietor, limited liability company) are more competitive to win government contracts but may qualify for grants as well.